KillianLynch/local-lab-dev/23ai-new-features/new-schema-level-privileges/new-schema-level-privileges.md

 ### Prerequisites:
 - Access to Oracle Database 23ai.
-- Basic understanding of database schemas and privileges is recommended.
+- Basic understanding of database schemas and privileges is recommended but not required.

 ## Task 1: Understanding Schema-Level Privileges